alexkvak/teamcity-slack/README.md

 And you can easily send notification without running the build with *Try it* feature.

+Plugin automatically backups its settings after each modification.

 ## Table of Contents
 1. [Install plugin](#install-plugin)
 2. [Build configuration](#build-configuration)